sa-tre/satre-specification/docs/source/contributing.md

 ### Contribution Process

 Issues should be used to discuss ideas, potential changes and to ask questions.
-Issue templates have been designed for common issue archetypes to help collect the most important information and present it in a clear, consistent way.
+Issue templates have been designed for common issue types to help collect the most important information and present it in a clear, consistent way.
 It is possible, however, to open a blank issue if none of the templates are suitable.

 When ready, changes will be proposed in pull requests.